ByPikod/laravel-localization/README.md

 Laravel localization is a solution for making your website entirely **dynamic** and **multilingual** with the easiest way possible.

+It detects the translations that are used in the document and fetches them from the database with a single query to the database.
+This is a efficient way to fetch the translations from the database.
+It is also very easy to use.
+You can retrieve the translations with a single blade directive.
+And you can update the translations with a single helper function.

 > [!IMPORTANT]
 > This package is mainly created to update & fetch the **website content** from the database.
-But it also provides a multi-language support for your website.
-That way you can easily provide dashboards to your clients that they can update the website content multilingually.

-> [!NOTE]
-> Whether you wanna create a multilingual website or not, you can still use this package to update the website content from the database with the easiest way possible.

-> [!NOTE]
-> **ByPikod\LaravelLocalization** uses an efficient and easy way to fetch the translations from the database.
-You can check the [How it works](#how-it-works) section for further information about the innovative methods of **ByPikod\LaravelLocalization**.
+This is useful for websites that have a lot of dynamic content that must be updated from the database.
+[Official Laravel Localization](https://laravel.com/docs/10.x/localization) is still the best solution for static translations that are not updated from the database.
+You can use both packages at the same time.

 ## Table of contents